 “Flushing” refers to the phase where the plant’s flower or fruit is nearly mature and needs more water than nutrients.

-What Do Plants Need to Grow?
+What Do Plants Need To Grow?

 You need more than dirt and water for healthy plant growth and development.
 Although these are two crucial factors, plants require necessary nutrients, light, and other components to grow properly.

-Water and Nutrients
+Water And Nutrients

 Nearly every living thing on Earth needs water to survive.
 That includes plants.
 However, water isn’t always enough to promote plant growth.